Chaindoc

 The four required components of a legally valid affidavit: caption, numbered body, statement of truth, and notary jurat.

 Knowing what an affidavit is used for is as important as understanding its definition.
-As a sworn, written account of fact, it provides a critical level of trust and legal standing across many situations.
-While the legal definition of an affidavit establishes its weight in courtrooms, its utility extends into business, finance, and personal administration.
+As a sworn written account of fact, it provides a critical level of trust and legal standing across many situations.
+Its utility extends well beyond courtrooms into business, finance, and personal administration.

 Affidavits in Court Proceedings